What is Meta Advantage?

 The Meta Advantage suite is split into two different product lines: Advantage features and Advantage+ products.

-Advantage features are currently focused around targeting automation.
-Advantage+ products prioritize automating the campaign creation process.
+Advantage features are focused primarily around targeting and optimization automation.
+Advantage+ products prioritize automating campaign creation and creative.

 The benefits of Meta Advantage (according to Meta):